 If you accidentally touch the windows acrylic panes with your paint brush, don't worry.
 The paint is easily removed with your fingernail.
 Scrape off the paint gently, you don't want to accidentally scratch the acrylic.

 Once your window is installed and thoroughly dry, it should slide and move without a hitch.
 You can apply a little beeswax, Ivory soap or lip balm, to the rails, for smoother movement.

-Temporary tattoos and stickers can also dress up larger windows and there are multiple designs and patterns online, that can be printed and added to plain windows.
+Temporary tattoos and stickers can also dress up larger windows and there are multiple designs and patterns online, which can be printed and added to plain windows.